dudgnskim/stat159-fa16/stat159-fall2016-project1/paper/sections/01-introduction.md

 * Makes it easier for them to make a more informed assessment of our methods and results
 * Makes it easier for them to adapt our methods to their own research.

+There are three different ways of reproducible research: computational, empirical, statistical

+We are going to tackle computational reproducibility.
+For computational reproducible research, there are several categories: reviewable, replicable, confirmable, auditable, open research.
+In order to achieve computational reproducibility, we need to

+how can software make out research more reproducible?